GabrielBohn99/graviton-run-game/README.md

-## Usage example
-Instructions to play this game:
-* Click in start game to start playing.
-* Watch out for obstacles.
+## How to Play
+Press **START** and then your adventure will begin.

-* Use spacebar to switch between gravity.
+Use the **SPACEBAR** to switch between the gravityes and dodge the lasers.

-* Dodge the lasers and set a new record!
+You have only **1** life.
+Be careful!

+Good luck and have fun!

+## Contributing
+You are totally allowed to contribute with this project.
+To do that, fork this repository, make your changes and create a pull request.